Scholar Society of Thoughts

 What we are?

-The Scholar Society of Thoughts is a Peruvian non-profit organization , created by students in 2024, and it dedicates to make philosophy accessible, understandable, and engaging for everyone.
+The Scholar Society of Thoughts is a Peruvian non-profit organization, created by students in 2024, and it is dedicated to making philosophy accessible, understandable, and engaging for everyone.
 Its mission is to disseminate philosophical knowledge, promote critical thinking, and encourage dialogue through educational initiatives.
-The organization is governed by a Directive Council and includes two key sub-organizations: the Peruvian Philosophy Olympiad (PPO), which fosters philosophical debate among students nationwide, and New Era of Thoughts (NET), seeks to create media content in platforms such as Instagram or Tiktok.
+A Directive Council governs the organization and includes two key sub-organizations: the Peruvian Philosophy Olympiad (PPO), which fosters philosophical debate among students nationwide, and New Era of Thoughts (NET), which seeks to create media content on platforms such as Instagram or YouTube.
 The SST also relies on volunteers, members, and sponsorships to support its activities and growth.

-We are thrilled to have you join this unique journey of critical thinking, ethical reflection, and intellectual exploration.
+We are thrilled to offer you join this unique journey of critical thinking, ethical reflection, and intellectual exploration on our 2026 edition.
 The official Peruvian Philosophy Olympiad (PPO), organized by the Scholar Society of Thoughts, is more than just a competition—it's a platform to celebrate ideas, challenge perspectives, and foster dialogue among future philosophers across Peru.

 Through philosophical essays, you will engage with profound questions and showcase the power of reason and creativity.
 We encourage you to think deeply, express boldly, and learn collaboratively.